 Every company that employs staff is responsible for their health and safety whilst they are working.
 Whether this in the workplace or out on site, your employer should take the necessary steps to ensure that you are working in a safe environment.
 Health and safety laws are there to be followed to avoid accidents or injuries.
-If an employer does not have proper procedures in place, they can be prosecuted.
+If an employer does not have proper procedures in place or otherwise fails in their duty of care, they can be prosecuted.

 What to do if you are injured at work

 All employees have rights if they’re injured at work, even agency staff or temps.
 If you have suffered an injury because of employer negligence you will be entitled to claim compensation.
 To do this successfully you need to prove the employer is liable, and this takes evidence.
 Which is why, along with medical reports, a true report of the accident is so important.